 o Place on shelf away from direct sunlight.

 o Cover with cloth and rubber band.
 This fermented beverage involves yeast as well as bacteria which means that oxygen is required.
 (For more on aerobic and anaerobic fermentation see Water Kefir: Oxygen or No Oxygen.)

-o Allow to ferment for approximately 3 days.
+o Allow fermenting for approximately 3 days.
 Some remaining sweetness is desired as the second fermentation will decrease the sugar further.

-o Allow to ferment another day or two until desired taste is achieved. *Ginger bug may be used along with the turmeric bug to add flavor.
+o Allow fermenting another day or two until desired taste is achieved. *Ginger bug may be used along with the turmeric bug to add flavor.
 Lemon juice may be substituted for lime juice.

 - 40With three ingredients you can create this nutritional boost!
 Learn how to make fermented turmeric! [mpprecipe-recipe:143] If you are hesitant to use sugar, consider using salt and a starter.
 Place several coarsely chopped turmeric roots, in a quart-size glass jar.
 Add two teaspoons sea salt and 1/4 cup starter.
 Starter…

 - 35If you enjoy juicing greens try this immune-boosting combination of turmeric, ginger and greens.
 I keep a turmeric bug in my refrigerator at all times, adding it to a multitude of foods and drinks - including green juices.
 Wondering about a turmeric bug?
 It's a fermented version of turmeric similar…